Gene Dubuque

-Eugene Earl Dubuque (December 11, 1927 – March 13, 1974), known by the ring name Magnificent Maurice and Gene Dubuque, was an American professional wrestler and bodybuilder who wrestled mainly during his career for World Wide Wrestling Federation between 1963-1969, and 1971 and teamed most of his career with Johnny Barend.
+Eugene Earl Dubuque (December 11, 1927 – March 13, 1974), known by the ring name Magnificent Maurice and Gene Dubuque, was an American professional wrestler, actor and bodybuilder who wrestled mainly during his career for World Wide Wrestling Federation between 1963-1969, and 1971 and teamed most of his career with Johnny Barend.

 Professional wrestling career

 Early career

 Dubuque was born in 1927 to American and Russian parents.
 He was an amateur bodybuilder, winning the 1947 Mr. New York City contest and turned into pro wrestling in 1949 in wrestling in New York City.
 He later went to Texas, San Francisco, Hawaii, and Stampede Wrestling in Calgary, Canada.
 On June 24, 1957 he lost to Ilio DiPaolo in a Best out of three falls in Los Angeles.
 In 1958 he teamed up with Mike Valentino and won the NWA World Tag Team Championship (San Francisco version) where he won the titles once with Valentino and twice with Fritz von Goering.